the uncanny art

 of foxglove & toadsbone

-This time, I was older and wiser.
-I turned to my roots, researching my familial customs, studying the languages and folklore that had shaped them, and tracing the origins of the magic I had first learned.
-As I pieced together these fragments, I wove them into my long-standing spiritual beliefsโ€”animism, primal deities, and the ever-turning hand of fate.
+This time, I was older, more discerning.
+I realised that I wouldn’t find a solution on the internet, that I would have to forge my own path.
+I turned to my roots, researching the customs of my ancestors, studying the languages and folklore that had shaped them, and tracing the threads that connected back to the earliest magic I had been taught.
+Bit by bit, I began weaving those fragments into the fabric of my longstanding spiritual beliefs: animism, primal deities, and the concept of destiny.